 Follow your doctor's instructions about taking seizure medication if you are pregnant.
 Do not start or stop taking this medicine without your doctor's advice, and tell your doctor right away if you become pregnant.
-Tiagabine may cause harm to an unborn baby, but having a seizure during pregnancy could harm both mother and baby.
+Gabitril may cause harm to an unborn baby, but having a seizure during pregnancy could harm both mother and baby.
 The benefit of preventing seizures may outweigh any risks to the baby.

 Tiagabine can pass into breast milk and may harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.